zhouhuashan/onnxruntime/lotus/python/dev/index.rst

-The following short example might crash on the second line, if it does, it might be because *onnx* was installed as a regular package and *lotus* was compiled with a different *onnx* version.
+The following short example might crash on the second line, if it does, it might be because *onnx* was installed as a regular package and *onnx_runtime* was compiled with a different *onnx* version.

 ::

     import onnx
-    import lotus
+    import onnx_runtime